“Do I Need a Police Report After a Truck Accident in North Carolina?”

 We can review the police report, conduct our own truck accident investigation, and help determine who is truly at fault.

-For a FREE consultation with an experienced North Carolina truck accident lawyer, please call 1-800-525-7111.
 We can review the accident report in your truck crash and help determine your best legal options for pursuing compensation.

 Have You Been Injured in a North Carolina Truck Accident?

 If you’ve been injured in a truck accident, you may be entitled to compensation.
 The experienced truck accident lawyers at Riddle & Brantley have been serving North Carolinians and visitors to our state since 1985, and we’ve recovered millions of dollars in compensation for those injured in truck and tractor-trailer accidents (see disclaimer below).

 “Riddle & Brantley found me all the available money from the insurance companies.”

 Remember, you may be able to obtain compensation in a truck accident claim even if you don’t have an official police report, or you believe the officer’s conclusions are mistaken.

 - $9,450,000 — Our attorneys fought for justice after a family of four was tragically killed in a tractor-trailer accident on a highway outside Fayetteville, North Carolina.
 We brought in outside experts and even subpoenaed traffic data from Google Maps to prove liability in the case, and filed multiple lawsuits.
 We secured $9.45 million in total compensation in separate settlements with a truck insurance company and pavement marking company.

 - $2,250,000 — Attorney Gene Riddle represented the family of a young woman who was killed in a head-on collision with a truck that crossed the center line.
 We brought in outside experts and partnered with attorney David Kirby of the Kirby Edwards law firm in Raleigh to investigate the case, and ultimately secured $2.25 million on behalf of our clients.